-- All wards/departments within the University Hospital of Wales site - All wards/departments within the Llandough Hospital site - A non-clinical area within the acute hospital building (eg. cafeteria) - A 2222 call is made via switchboard - Personnel making the 2222 call need to inform switchboard of the location of the patient and the reason for the call; adult, paediatric or neonatal.
-On arrival the Resuscitation Team will need to be informed of the nature of the emergency e.g. cardiac or respiratory arrest, collapse, or NEWS score greater than 9. - Switchboard will then immediately alert the designated Resuscitation Team - The number to call in the event the need of a Resuscitation Team should be clearly displayed next to the telephones in all clinical areas
+- All wards/departments within the University Hospital of Wales site (inc Lakeside Wing) - All wards/departments within the Llandough Hospital site - A non-clinical area within the acute hospital building (eg. cafeteria) - A 2222 call is made via switchboard - Personnel making the 2222 call need to inform switchboard of the location of the patient and the reason for the call; adult, paediatric or neonatal.
+On arrival the Resuscitation Team will need to be informed of the nature of the emergency e.g. cardiac or respiratory arrest, collapse, or NEWS score greater than 9 - Switchboard will then immediately alert the designated Resuscitation Team - A second alert will be put out moments after, clearly stating second call for cardiac arrest team.
+To avoid miss communication via black spots located within the hospitals - The number to call in the event the need of a Resuscitation Team should be clearly displayed next to the telephones in all clinical areas